 How is the HSUS helping to end the use of gas chambers?

 For years, the HSUS has helped shelters voluntarily transition away from the gas chamber to the more humane euthanasia by injection by providing grants and training and has assisted with passing outright chamber bans.
-Since 2013, approximately 70 chambers in 14 states have voluntarily closed their chambers, outright bans on chamber use for pets have been passed or loopholes allowing certain chambers to continue to operate closed in Pennsylvania, Texas, North Carolina, South Carolina and California.
-But there are only 27 states with full bans in place and gas chambers are still in use in three states.
+Since 2013, approximately 70 chambers in 14 states have voluntarily closed their chambers, outright bans on chamber use for pets have been passed or loopholes allowing certain chambers to continue to operate closed in California, North Carolina, Ohio, Pennsylvania, Texas and Utah.
+But there are only 24 states with full bans in place, five states with partial bans and two states in which gas chambers are still used.
 Our ultimate goal is to have bans passed in all 50 states so that no pet's life ever ends in a gas chamber.

 Why do some shelters still use gas chambers?

 Although the American Veterinary Medical Association (AVMA) has declared that euthanasia by injection is the most humane method of euthanasia currently available, it has failed to condemn the use of chambers in shelter settings.
 We believe this is a mistake.
 To be truly humane, the method used must not only be pain-free, but stress-free for the animal.
 Not only can gas chambers cause physical pain for ill, injured, old and young animals (the majority of animals facing euthanasia in shelters), they cause stress in 100% of animals forced into a chamber.
 Sadly, the AVMA's failure on this front has been used as a justification for continuing chamber use.

 What can I do to help?

-- If your shelter still uses a gas chamber, share your concerns with shelter leadership and local officials, write letters to the editor and encourage your local media to expose the problem.
+- If your shelter still uses a gas chamber, share your concerns with shelter leadership and local officials, write letters to the editor and encourage your local media to cover the issue so your community is aware.

 - Encourage your state legislators to support a statewide gas chamber ban if your state doesn’t already have one.

-- If you know of a shelter of a shelter that has recently made the switch to more humane alternatives, thank them!
+- If you know of a shelter that has recently made the switch to more humane alternatives, thank them!